 (ii) Lender and Obligors believe that since Note 6 is not secured by Florida real estate, the documentary stamp tax due under Florida law in connection with the new obligations created by Note 6 is limited to the amount of TWO THOUSAND FOUR HUNDRED FIFTY and 00/100 DOLLARS (\$2,450.00), pursuant to \$201.08(1) of the Florida Statutes (2017) ("Maximum Tax").
 Lender and Obligors believe that since Note 2 is an amendment of a renewal Note not secured by Florida real estate, but which adds additional obligors, the documentary stamp tax due under Florida law in connection with Note 2 is limited to the Maximum Tax.
-Lender and Obligors believe that Note 1 is a renewal Note secured by a Mortgage on real estate in Lee County, Florida, upon which documentary stamp taxes were previously paid in the amount of ONE THOUSAND NINE HUNDRED ELEVEN and 00/100 DOLLARS (\$1,911.00) and intangible taxes were previously aid in the amount of ONE THOUSAND NINE HUNDRED ELEVEN and 00/100 DOLLARS (\$1,911.00) and intangible taxes were previously aid in the amount of ONE THOUSAND NINETY-TWO and 00/100 DOLLARS (\$1,092.00) ("Previous Tax").
+Lender and Obligors believe that Note 1 is a renewal Note secured by a Mortgage on real estate in Lee County, Florida, upon which documentary stamp taxes were previously paid in the amount of ONE THOUSAND NINE HUNDRED ELEVEN and 00/100 DOLLARS (\$1,911.00) and intangible taxes were previously aid in the amount of ONE THOUSAND NINETY-TWO and 00/100 DOLLARS (\$1,92.00) ("Previous Tax").
 Lender and Obligor believe that no additional documentary stamp taxes are due herewith on Note 1 in excess of the Previous Tax.
 Obligors, jointly and severally, warrant that they will pay to the Lender, its successors and assigns, all sums of money, with interest at the rate equal to the Default Rate, which the Lender shall or may advance, pay or cause to be paid, or become liable to pay, on account of or in connection with the failure to pay any documentary stamp taxes on Note 1, Note 2, and Note 6 in excess of the Maximum Tax (for Note 1 and Note 2) and the Previous Tax (for Note 6) (Maximum Tax and Previous Tax shall be collectively referred to herein as "Taxes") and any interest and penalties associated with such Taxes.
-Obligors will make such payment to the Lender within ten (10) days of Lender's demand therefore, whether Lender shall have paid out such sum, or any part thereof or not.
-Upon receipt of such payment by the Lender, the Lender and Obligors, Lender shall be entitled to charge for any and all disbursements in and about the matters herein contemplated made by it in good faith, under the belief that it is or was liable for the Taxes so assessed.
+Obligors will make such payment to the Lender, the Lender agrees to remit such payments to the appropriate Governmental Authority, if not previously paid.
+In any accounting which may be had between the Lender and Obligors, Lender shall be entitled to charge for any and all disbursements in and about the matters herein contemplated made by it in good faith, under the belief that it is or was liable for the Taxes so assessed.
 Obligors waive any defense to an action by Lender to enforce payment of Loan 1, Loan 2 and Loan 6 and collection of any Indebtedness based upon nonpayment of any documentary stamp tax on Note 1, Note 2 and Note 6.